CLASSES AND STUDIES

 Cana

-This group is made up of singles and married couples who share in fellowship, study and worship.
-Study is on a scripture-based theme and is led by various church members.
+This lively group is made up of singles and married couples who share in fellowship, Bible study, and worship.
+Weekly studies follow a scripture-based theme and are led by various church members and teachers from the community or faith based organizations.
 This group enjoys a variety of social activities together as well as class mission projects.
+While most of our members are over 55 years old, we welcome all to our class.

 Room: 254